Cheyenne Smith is an aspiring astrophysicist with a future focus in cosmology.

 I went through phases of not knowing what I wanted to do after that and tried pursuing other interests but I would constantly feel unfulfilled and always ended up back in science.
 Whether it was working for a plant nursery and learning hydroponics or building my own projects like the neighborhood observatory.

-Now, I've been working toward what I've always wanted to do, be a scientist in the field of astrobiology.
-One day soon, I hope to meet and connect with more women of color in astrobiology and encourage future astrobiologists!
+Now, I've been working toward what I've always wanted to do, be a scientist in the field of astrophysics.
+One day soon, I hope to meet and connect with more women of color in astrophysics and encourage future astronomers!